ArcBees/dev-site/site/src/main/markdown/gwtp/features/URL-Parameters.md

 ##Restful URL Parameter Encoding
 While more fragile to upgrades because parameter order changes could break old links/bookmarks, it is possible to use more Restful URLs such as `http://domain.tld/#/search/iphone/`.

-See the [[Route-Place-Tokens]] page for details on using these URL's.
+See the [Route-Place-Tokens][rpt] page for details on using these URL's.

 ##Getting URL Parameters
 When the PlaceManager navigates to the presenter the prepareFromRequest(PlaceRequest request) is called.
 This is the time to get the url parameters.